ProarchwasTaken/tld_frigid/README.md

 The story could be that you're stuck in a restaurant's freezer and you must escape before freezing to death.
 There could also be hazards the decrease the player's temperature at a faster rate.

+# After Thoughts
+It's been a while since I last updated this.
+I've finished the game and it functions alright.
+It's not the best, but I just wanted to get something done, and learn more about C++

+It was a fun side project though.
+The reason why I decided to participate in this GameJam is to hopefully get my name out there and encourage people to check out my main project.
+If you're reading this, thanks for playing!